buedaswag/landing-page/landing-copy.md

 - **Primary Call to Action**: [What would you like to improve?]
 - OR
 - **Primary Call to Action**: [Let's Talk About Improvements]

-5. **Testimonials**
-   - Mika, Director of Engineering:
-     “The value stream mapping Miguel organized for our engineering team revealed how our deployment process could improve and served as a powerful team-building exercise.
-Everyone got on the same page, understanding what we’re good at and what needs work.

-     Empowering the team to set realistic targets, based on real analysis, motivated us to reach those targets—and exceed them.
-It’s a great example of a team taking control of its ways of working.”

 6. **About**
    - **Headline**: Meet Miguel Dias: Lean & DevOps Consultant Specializing in Value Stream Mapping